mosets/docs/categories.md

 @TODO: CY

 ## Operations
-Directory page of the Mosets Tree back-end interface shows you the total number of sub-categories for each top level category.
+Mosets Tree always keep track on the total number of sub-categories and listings for each category.
+These number might be inaccurate sometimes.
+Thus, operations help to recount these number and return the actual number so a more accurate number will be displayed.

-How does this feature function well?

 ### Force recount of categories and listings
 Full recount will force Mosets Tree to recount all sub-categories of the current category.
 If you have a big category, this method will be very slow and might cause PHP execution timeout.
 However this method is the most accurate.